Health Spas | Fitness Centers

 A member is also entitled to cancel the membership contract within 30 days from the time he or she knew or should have known of any substantial change in the services or programs available at the time.
 Substantial changes include, but are not limited to, the facility changing from being coed to being exclusively for one gender and vice versa.

-Georgia law requires that all monies received through the pre-sale of memberships to a health spa facility that is not yet fully operational and available for use shall be placed in an escrow account that is monitored by the Georgia Department of Law's Consumer Protection Unit.
+Georgia law requires that all monies received through the pre-sale of memberships to a health spa facility that is not yet fully operational and available for use shall be placed in an escrow account that is monitored by the Georgia Department of Law's Consumer Protection Division.
 The membership funds will not be released to the health spa until it becomes fully operational and is available for use.
 At that time, the member has seven business days to cancel his or her contract.